-In terms of top gas sensor solutions for Indoor Air Quality (IAQ) and HVAC industries, many of our customers turn to the CozIR®-LP2 CO2 Sensor for its low power and long lifespan.
-An additional gas sensor application that uses the CozIR®-LP2 includes Demand Control Ventilation (DCV) industries because the sensor can be powered from a small battery, solar panel or other energy harvesting device.
+In terms of top gas sensor solutions for Indoor Air Quality (IAQ) and the HVAC industry, many of our customers turn to the CozIR®-LP2 CO2 Sensor for its low power and long lifespan.
+An additional gas sensor application that uses the CozIR®-LP2 includes the Demand Control Ventilation (DCV) industry because the sensor can be powered from a small battery, solar panel, or other energy harvesting device.

 Medical and Life-Science Applications